AaltoSciComp/python-for-scicomp/data-visualization.rst

 .. questions::

-   - Q1
-   - Q2
+   - When to use Matplotlib for data visualization?
+   - When to prefer other libraries?

 .. objectives::

-   - Know it exists
-   - Make a simple plot
+   - Be able to create simple plots and tweak them
-   - Know about object-oriented vs stateful interface
+   - Know about object-oriented vs pyplot interfaces of Matplotlib
-   - Headless rendering by setting backend
-   - Know about other tools: seaborn, plotly, altair
    - Be able to adapt gallery examples
+   - Know how to look for help
+   - Know that other tools exist

 Repeatability/reproducibility